Baltoli/project-docs/notes/writeups/tesla_ltl_map.md

 Perhaps a better API design would be to have checkers return the index of the end of their match?
 Should investigate how this would work in the future.

+This makes more conceptual sense for the API design I think.
+The 'simple' matches like function entry / exit and assertions will match only a single state and return the next state, while subautomata and sequences will match a longer range.

+Boolean expressions present an interesting question - what should their matching range be?
+Sensible options are:

+* Match zero length (analogous to PEG combinators)
+* Match the longest length of a subexpression

+Additionally, individual checkers need to be able to return a failed result.
+This means that the type we're looking for is really `Maybe Length`.
+Have implemented this type as a simple wrapper around a length.

+Now want each individual checker function to use this type instead of bool, wrapping their results as appropriate.

+### Sequence Checking With New API

+We should now be able to check sequences properly with this new API.
+Problem before was that we were 'forgetting' the events that we didn't want to see, and that multiple events could be recognised at one time.

+How to resolve these properly?

+* The sequence checker function needs to take an extra parameter representing the set of expressions we care about seeing.
+If this set is populated initially, then we don't need to populate it again (as we're in a recursive sequence check).
+If it's empty, then put every expression in the sequence into it.
+* Then when checking, we make sure that we don't observe any extra events.

+The checking algorithm will iterate through the trace starting from the give index.
+When it finds a match for the head, get the length and recursively check the tail against it with the set of expressions we care about not seeing.

+We might need a slightly subtler notion of what these expressions are at some point in the future.

+Problem: the current approach to picking expressions that we want to ignore is too sensitive.
+Lots of things will match in lots of places (for example, the `lock_release` subautomaton matches `entry:main`, causing a failure - this isn't intuitively what we want at all!)

+The solution (I think) is to extract *basic* subexpressions from an expression recursively.
+That way we can exactly specify what subexpressions should be banned and which should not be checked for failure.
+Consequently, we will only experience a failure at a state if it is precisely one of the banned events.

+Problem I'm experiencing currently is caused by (as an example) us adding all the subexpressions for `acq_rel` into the set at the beginning.
+Then, when we finish checking `acquire`, we look to make sure that there are no future events BUT we have the ones from `release` so they get flagged as failures even though they will be picked up by a future check.

+The root cause (to an extent) is therefore the direct recursion into subautomata.
+Each individual subautomaton has a set of events it cares about, but this can overlap with others.
+The implication of this seems to be that model checking isn't necessarily as simple as model checking a formula...

+Idea: restrict lookahead to cases only where a subautomaton is the *last* subautomaton mentioned in a sequence **and** whose parent subautomaton meets the same condition.

+Need to work out how to map this into the checker.
+The idea is that 'future' failures for subautomata will be handled by the next ones along in the sequence if necessary, and by lookahead *only* at the end.

+## Repetitions

+Currently, the sequence checker is *not* adequate as it completely disregards the number of repetitions that a sequence is permitted to have.
+This means that things like looping on lock acquisition are just totally broken on longer traces.

+A sequence expression can be repeated between `minReps` and `maxReps` times.
+The sequence checker we have will check exactly one iteration of the sequence.
+What we probably want to do is have a new checking function (`sequenceRepeat`?) that also takes a sequence, but will respect the number of repetitions allowed.
+It will call the existing function repeatedly until failure OR it hits the maximum number of repetitions.
+If the number of successful repetitions is less than minreps, return a failure.

+Problem: we can't distinguish between a regular failure and one caused by lookahead.
+This means that there is effectively no difference between failing because the sequence stopped happening and because there were lookahead failures.

+Alternative: when checking a sequence once, ignore lookahead failures.
+Move the logic for handling them up a level into the repeated sequence checker.
+When we have matched as many sequence iterations as possible, then look at the events left.

+If we do this, we still need to work out *when* to actually do lookahead, as it's not always the right thing to do.
+Idea keeps coming back that we need to look at the ends of sequences somehow - I think I'm close to figuring out what the solution is.
+Key will be properly characterising when to perform the lookahead checking on future events (or a completely different formulation of the checking algorithm that makes things conceptually neater!).